 (b) For the purposes of this subsection, the Court may, if in its opinion notice of the application or proposal should be given to any person referred to in this subsection, direct that such notice, as it thinks fit, shall be so given by such person as the Court directs.

-(6) The Court shall not make an order under this section without the prior consent of the Western Australian Planning Commission established under the Western Australian Planning Commission Act 1985 and the local government of the district in which the land to which the order will relate, lies.
+(6) The Court shall not make an order under this section without the prior consent of the Western Australian Planning Commission established under the Planning and Development Act 2005 and the local government of the district in which the land to which the order will relate, lies.

 (7) For the purposes of this section “building” includes any structure and “land” includes the surface and the subsurface of and the airspace above the land.

-[Section 122 amended by No. 84 of 1994 s.46; No. 14 of 1996 s.4.]
+[Section 122 amended by No. 84 of 1994 s.46; No. 14 of 1996 s.4; No. 38 of 2005 s.
+15.]

 123. Relief in cases of mistake as to boundaries or identity of land